OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

    seconds, or five minutes.
 Job schedulers may provide the ability to cancel jobs/steps/tasks.
 A reasonable default expectation should be that OpenJobDescription sessions are able to end and cleanup within a bound amount of time.

+Subject to the constraint that at least one of *onEnter* or *onExit* must be provided.
+(With the `WRAP_ACTIONS` extension, a complete set of wrap hooks also satisfies this requirement.)

 > **`WRAP_ACTIONS` extension constraints.**
 >